 YOUNG ONES COMPETITION

 One of the most acclaimed advertising, interactive and design student competitions is the annual One Show Young Ones Competition, a tradition dating back to 1986.

-Cash prizes are awarded to the Gold, Silver and Bronze Pencil winning teams, respectively.
+Cash prizes are awarded to the Gold, Silver and Bronze Pencil winning teams.
 The Pencil winners are awarded at the annual One Show Young Ones Education Festival awards ceremony and finalists are published in the One Show Annual as well as online in the Awards Archive.